First Victim Dies of Complications from Dog Attack Injuries

 The Franklin County Sheriff's Office is investigating the death of a woman after a pack of dangerous dogs attacked her earlier today.
 Alabama Department of Public Health employee was following up on the dog attack from earlier this week when she was attacked by the same pack of dogs.
 The employee, Jacqueline Summer Beard, was located after someone called about a suspicious vehicle on Crumpton Road outside of Red Bay.
 When deputies arrived, they were met by residents on Crumpton road.
 Several dogs started attacking the residents when deputies were there, and one person received minor injuries.
 Some of the dogs had to be euthanized immediately.
 When the deputies started investigating the suspicious vehicle, they located the body of Jacqueline Beard.
 Franklin County Coroner Charlie Adcox was summoned and pronounced Beard deceased.
 Beard was following up on an incident that had been reported to Franklin County Animal Control where a lady was attacked by a pack of dogs earlier this week.
 It is believed that Beard was attacked as she was attempting to contact the dog’s owner when she was killed by the dogs.
 Investigators have arrested Brandy Dowdy for Manslaughter and Dangerous Dog law, (Emily’s Law). - Franklin County Sheriff's Office

 The investigation into the second victim's attack began after someone called in a suspicious vehicle on Crumpton Road south of Red Bay.
 Arriving deputies were met by residents.
-As they were gathered on the roadside, several dogs started attacking the residents.
+As they gathered on the roadside, several dogs started attacking the residents.
 Multiple dogs were dispatched at the scene.
 When deputies began investigating the suspicious vehicle, they located the body of Jacqueline Summer Beard, 58, an Alabama Department of Public Health employee.

 The owner of the dogs, Brandy Lee Dowdy, 39, was arrested and charged with manslaughter and violations of the state's Dangerous Dog law named after Emily Colvin.
 If a canine "attacks and causes serious physical injury or death to a person, and the owner of the dog had prior knowledge of the dangerous propensities of the dog, yet demonstrated a reckless disregard of the propensities under the circumstances, the owner of the dog shall be guilty of a Class C felony."

 Franklin County Sheriff Shannon Oliver said the first victim, who has yet to be identified, remains hospitalized in Mississippi and was in "pretty serious condition."
 Seven dogs were involved in the attacks, according to Oliver, some were euthanized at the scene Friday.
 No dogs were seized by authorities after the first attack.
 No breed descriptions were released by authorities.
-Depending upon what investigators learn, Dowdy could be charged under Emily's Law for both victims.
+Depending upon what investigators learn, Dowdy could be charged under Emily's Law for both attacks.

 April 10 to April 29